 By encouraging children to 'act out' a range of emotions in the safe and supportive environment of a Pyjama Drama class, children are better able to understand their feelings and develop empathy for others.

 8. Drama assists physical development

 In each session, we play simple percussion instruments, create simple movement sequences and play drama games - all designed to help children gain mastery over their growing bodies.

 Creative people can view things in new ways and from different perspectives.
 They can think on their feet and generate new ideas.
 Our child-led approach to improvisation and pretend play encourages the development of creativity as children lead the direction of the drama themselves, come up with solutions to problems in role, and respond imaginatively to a range of pretend situations.

 10. Drama nurtures friendships

 By its very nature drama can create strong bonds between children as they laugh, learn and grow together week after week after week!

-Sarah Owen, the creator and founder of Pyjama Drama, has many years' experience of teaching drama to children.
-If you are a teacher, nursery, school or LEA looking for advice, support or training on any aspect of drama for young children, please do get in touch.
+If you are a teacher or a principal of a nursery or school looking for advice, support or training on any aspect of drama for young children, please email firstname.lastname@example.org